USER MANUALS

 Create Nessie Views From MPP Catalog

-Here is an example of an Iceberg catalog named nessie configured to connect to a Nessie Catalog within your values.yaml:
+Here is an example of an Iceberg Rest catalog named nessie configured to connect to a Nessie Catalog within your values.yaml:

 catalog: